 Pregnant patients with liver cirrhosis are managed the same way as with those who are not pregnant.
 Screening procedures for the identification of severe complications including the presence of bleeding from esophageal varices are recommended.
 Portal pressure and esophageal varices are addressed by giving beta blockers.
 Acute bleeding from varices should be managed promptly.

 Acute Acetaminophen Overdose during Pregnancy

-The availability of acetaminophen as an over-the-counter medication for fever and pain has contributed much to the prevalence of liver damage caused by drug toxicities.
+The availability of acetaminophen as an over-the-counter medication for fever and pain has contributed to the prevalence of liver damage caused by drug toxicities.
 Even among pregnant women, acetaminophen is the most commonly used pain reliever.
-The damage caused by the harmful acetaminophen metabolite N-acetyl-p-benzoquinoneimine or NAPQI causes massive hepatocyte damage and a subsequent cytokine storm may follow.
+The damage caused by the harmful acetaminophen metabolite N-acetyl-p-benzoquinone imine (NAPQI) causes massive hepatocyte damage, and a subsequent cytokine storm may follow.